Patient education: Diabetic kidney disease (diabetic nephropathy) (Beyond the Basics)

 The kidneys play an important role in the body: they filter the blood, removing waste products and excess salt and water.
 If the kidneys become diseased, they falter in their task, leaving the blood polluted.

 In some cases, diabetic nephropathy can eventually cause the kidneys to stop working altogether.
 If that happens to you, you will need to have a kidney transplant or dialysis, a procedure that filters the blood artificially several times a week.
-(See "Patient information: Dialysis or kidney transplantation — which is right for me?
+(See "Patient education: Dialysis or kidney transplantation — which is right for me?
 (Beyond the Basics)".)

 DIABETIC NEPHROPATHY SYMPTOMS